 I am a board-certified Ayurvedic practitioner, the author of The Ayurvedic Guide to Fertility and the host of the Wisdom of the Body Podcast.
-I work to bridge the worlds of conventional and alternative medicine to help women and men heal their physical and emotional lives.
 I serve on the board of directors for the National Ayurvedic Medical Association and have consulted with doctors, governments, and insurance companies.
 I live in the San Francisco Bay Area with my partner and our son.

 MA, Ayurveda from Mount Madonna Institute College of Ayurveda (Master's thesis: Psychological, Physiological and Spiritual Benefits of Fasting From an Ayurvedic Perspective.
 Master's thesis advisor: Dr. Suhas Kshirsagar)

 BS, Psychology from Heidelberg University